DeathlyPlays/Exiled/README.md

 ------------------------------------------------------------------------

 You will probably want to configure your servers settings to your liking.
-Heres some of the configurations you can change in `config/config.js`
+Here's some of the configurations you can change in `config/config.js`

 - port - The port to run the server on.

 - serverIp - The ip of your server, used to parse custom avatars.

 - tellrank - The minimum rank to use /tell for offline messaging.

+- serverName - Sets the name for several things to whatever you set it as.

 Setting up an Administrator account
 ------------------------------------------------------------------------